netlify/headlesscms.org/content/projects/flamelink.md

 ---
-title: Flamelink 🔥🔗
+title: Flamelink
 homepage: https://flamelink.io
 twitter: FlamelinkCMS
 opensource: "No"
-typeofcms: "Realtime Headless"
+typeofcms: "API Driven"
 supportedgenerators:
   - All
 description: Flamelink is an easy to use, headless CMS specifically developed to add & manage content in Firebase